-There are no restrictions on when a customer can request a reasonable modification although the VITRAN supports and encourages customers to place request as soon as possible.
+There are no restrictions on when a customer can request a reasonable modification although the VITRAN supports and encourages customers to place requests as soon as possible.

 Process for Requesting Reasonable Modification Accommodation’s for Individuals with Disabilities

-Requests for modifications of VITRAN policies, practices, or procedures to accommodate an individual with a disability may be made either in advance or at the time of scheduling the transportation service.
+Requests for modifications of VITRAN policies, practices, or procedures to accommodate an individual with a disability are encouraged to be made in advance when possible but can also be made at the time of service.
 VITRAN is best able to address and accommodate a request when customers make their requests for modifications in advance.
 The process for making a request is as follows:

 In determining whether to grant a request modification, VITRAN will be guided by the provisions of the United States Department of Transportation at 49 CFR Appendix E to Part 37.169.